elbobo/aframe-multisrc-component/README.md

 An [A-frame](https://aframe.io) component that allows you to add separate image/video textures to different sides of standard a-frame shapes.

 ### Update
-New in version 0.2, want to only have an image on the front and top of your cube?
+New in version 0.2 -> Want to only have an image on the front and top of your cube?
 Now you can.
 Target specific sides with textures declaratively

 ![Multisrc component animated demo](https://raw.githubusercontent.com/elbobo/aframe-multisrc-component/master/multisrc_animateddemo.gif)